aws/serverless-application-model/docs/safe_lambda_deployments.rst

 - During traffic shifting, if any of the CloudWatch Alarms go to *Alarm* state, CodeDeploy will immediately flip the Alias back to old version and report a failure to CloudFormation.
 - After traffic shifting completes, CodeDeploy will invoke the **PostTraffic Hook** Lambda function.
 This is similar to PreTraffic Hook where the function must callback to CodeDeploy to report a Success or a Failure.
 PostTraffic hook is a great place to run integration tests or other validation actions.
 - If everything went well, the Alias will be pointing to the new Lambda Version.
+- If you supply the "Role" argument to the DeploymentPreference, it will prevent SAM from creating a role and instead use the provided CodeDeploy role for traffic shifting

 NOTE: Verify that your AWS SDK version supports PutLifecycleEventHookExecutionStatus.
 For example, Python requires SDK version 1.4.8 or newer.